What collections are available at The University of Georgia Special Collections Libraries?

-None of the items in the Special Collections Libraries are allowed to leave the research area with the exception of select Russell Library oral history transcripts, which are available through Interlibrary Loan.
+None of the items in the Special Collections Libraries are available to be checked out with the exception of select Russell Library oral history transcripts, which are available through Interlibrary Loan.
 Contact the department for more details.

 How do I know which room to go to receive my requested materials?